iceniveth/iceniveth/README.md

 ##### CV

 An internal tool for searching applicants based on their skills which is extracted using AI tools.
+Could Send sms to applicants.

 - Used Python and OpenAI chat completion to extract relevant fields from a resume (PDF/Docx).
 - Has a web interface for the staff to interact.
-Stacks used: FastAPI, Remix.run, MUI, DrizzleORM, Postgresql, & AWS S3
+Stacks used: FastAPI, Remix.run, MUI, DrizzleORM, Postgresql, AWS S3, & Semaphore SMS.

 ##### StackED